wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 ### Architecture

-The `UserInterface` components of the [SessionKit](/docs/session-kit/session-kit-factory) are designed with inheritance in mind to optionally allow developers to extend existing core code in order to more effectively build custom implementations.
+The `UserInterface` components of the [SessionKit](/docs/sessionkit/session-kit-factory) are designed with inheritance in mind, to optionally allow developers to extend existing core code in order to more effectively build custom implementations.
 This inheritance structure can roughly be viewed as:

 ```
 DefinedUserInterface (e.g. WebRenderer)